Using Intercom

 )

-Typically our customers see a lot of value in sending custom data that relates to customer development, such as price plan, value of purchases, etc. Custom user attributes can be created and modified by calling withCustomAttribute(key, value) on the UserAttributes object.
+Typically our customers see a lot of value in sending custom data that relates to customer development, such as price plan, value of purchases, etc. Custom user attributes must first be created in Intercom using one of the methods described here.
+They can then be modified by calling withCustomAttribute(key, value) on the UserAttributes object.

 val userAttributes = UserAttributes.Builder()